Jam for Joy!

 Still not sure?
 Check out these testimonials and see what other brand-new improv players are saying.

 Classes cost $10 and last one hour.
-Click here to contact Robert on how to join us online Tuesday nights at 6p Pacific time.
+Click here to contact Robert on how to join us.

 Improv snuck up on me.
 The first time was in a high school theater class.
 I was a three-sport jock looking for an easy, stress-free elective for my senior year.
 Mind you, the whole idea of being in theater class to begin with was a lark.
 I had a blast.
 I quickly became hooked on “Whose Line is it Anyway?” and while it was terrific fun, it was in no way practical at the time.
 It never dawned on me how much those improv games and exercises would influence my life and even shape my future.

 While on my path to becoming a screenwriter and cultivating skills in stand-up, filmmaking, and musical theater, I took another improv class, this time at El Camino Junior College in south L.A..
 Our class went on a field trip to a little Hollywood theater where I saw my first ComedySportz show.
 Most auditions I went on involved improvisation.
 The pipeline from improv to commercial, sketch and sitcom success was tangible and tantalizing.
 I trained at with the Groundlings in the late 1990's – but something didn’t quite click.
 I moved away from L.A. and continued improvising in various ways.

 It wasn’t until I studied with The Second City, that I began to think about improvisation as a life skill.
 From there, I included improv games and philosophies in the classrooms where I taught film and media studies - my students loved it.
 I was impressed by the diverse, positive effects improv had as a way of promoting teamwork and communication, often beyond my expectations.